ar-sp/Venmo/docs/index.rst

 **Web Access**

-You can also access your Venmo login through a web browser by visiting `https://www.venmo.com`, though the mobile app offers the full range of features.
+You can also access your Venmo login through a web browser by visiting `official website`, though the mobile app offers the full range of features.

 How to Create Your Venmo Account
 ================================